linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 02.11.2024 (announcement Web4)
+- 🌐 Ever wondered what’s brewing with #Web4?
+Hint: You’ll find us listed on platforms like SaaSHub & G2, with more verifications coming soon! 🎉 Dive in, check out the reviews, and let us know your thoughts!
+What’s your must-have feature in a community solution? 🧐👇 #Linkspreed #CommunityTech

 ### 01.11.2024 (announcement Web4)
 - 🧭 More presence, more connections!
 Our marketing focus is all about creating a strong #Web4 footprint across the web, so you’re always just a click away from your next community.
 Tell us where you’d like to see us featured! 🖥️👇 #CommunityExpansion